serengil/gpuutils/README.md

 ## Installation

-The easiest way to install GpuUtils is to install it via PyPI
+The easiest way to install GpuUtils is to install it via [PyPI](https://pypi.org/project/gpuutils).

 ```
 pip install gpuutils